spectrocloud/librarium/docs/docs-content/automation/palette-sdk/list-clusters-sdk.md

     - Imports the required packages.

-    - Parses command-line arguments provided by the user to configure the client and define the search scope.
+    - Reads the environment variables provided by the user to configure the client and define the search scope.
 If the user provides a project UID, the application sets the scope to project-specific and lists the active clusters within that project.
 If no project UID is given, the scope is set to tenant-wide, listing active clusters across all projects.